perlin-network/wavelet/site/docs/tech/graph.md

 - sender and creator (if they aren't the same) should have correct signatures

 ##### Transaction parents validation
-First of all if transaction's depth is below root depth by `MaxDepthDiff` rounds we do not check its parents at all.
+First of all if transaction's depth is below root depth by `MaxDepthDiff` levels we do not check its parents at all.
-Then if there is a parent with depth lower than transaction one by `MaxDepthDiff` round, such parent is considered invalid and error is returned.
+Then if there is a parent with depth lower than transaction one by `MaxDepthDiff` levels, such parent is considered invalid and error is returned.
 If transaction's depth is not bigger exactly by one than max depth of parents - then such parents considered invalid.
 In the opposite case - transaction considered as the one which has valid parents.

 #### Parents selection
 As was mentioned in the begining, potential parents transaction are stored in separate index - balanced tree in particular.
 Transaction are sorted by depth and in case of equal depth - by seed length ([seed](#transactionseed)).
 Tree is traversed in descending order, i.e. higher depth goes first.
 First `MaxParentsPerTransaction` number of eligible parents will be selected as parents for new transaction.
-If parent has depth lower than graph by `MaxDepthDiff` rounds or has children which present in the graph and "complete" such parent won't be taken and instead will be removed from parents index in the graph.
+If parent has depth lower than graph by `MaxDepthDiff` levels or has children which present in the graph and "complete" such parent won't be taken and instead will be removed from parents index in the graph.
 In other words we prioritise "leaf" transactions to be parents.

 ##### Algorithm
 1. Descend eligible parents balanced tree
-    * if there is transaction found which has lower depth than graph height by `MaxDepthDiff` round it should not be selected as parent and deleted from parents index
+    * if there is transaction found which has lower depth than graph height by `MaxDepthDiff` levels it should not be selected as parent and deleted from parents index
     * if there is transaction found which has children and at least one of them is neither missing nor incomplete, such transaction should not be selected as parent and should be deleted from parents index
 2. Add transaction to selected parents
 3. If there are exactly `MaxParentsPerTransaction` parents found then return those, otherwise continue to #1